MagmaDNN/magmadnn/README.md

 -----------------------------

 ##### Dependencies
 Skepsi uses `make` as its build system, so it must be installed on your system before you can build the library.
 The build also requires a c++11 capable compiler.
 If compiling with GPU capabilities, then CUDA and likewise nvcc must be installed and in the proper PATHs.
+Skepsi has only been tested on Ubuntu (>16) and MacOS with CUDA (>9.0), however it is likely to work on most *nix based systems with a proper CUDA install.

 ##### Download
 First get the repository on your computer with